cloudfoundry-community-attic/LEGACY-bosh-getting-started/creating-a-micro-bosh.md

 This tutorial shows you how to create your first BOSH (called a Micro BOSH as all the components are in on VM), and the preceding steps for preparing the Inception VM that will be required.

-That is, we will create two VMs in two different AWS regions:
+That is, there are three machines/VM being referenced in this tutorial.
+We will create two VMs in two different AWS regions, and there is your local machine (for example, an OS X machine)

+1. Local machine - use fog to provision Inception VM; use ssh to access/prepare Inception VM
 1. Inception VM in us-east-1 - prepare an available Ubuntu VM; we'll create a new one
 1. Micro BOSH VM in us-west-2 - use BOSH CLI to bootstrap a new VM that is a BOSH (called "Micro BOSH")